Rawalpindi: Religion

 96.7% of Rawalpindi's population is Muslim, 3.1% is Christian, 0.2% belong to other religious groups.
 The city's Kohaati Bazaar is site of large Shia mourning-processions for Ashura.
 The neighbourhoods of Waris Shah Mohallah and Pir Harra Mohallah form the core of Muslim settlement in Rawalpindi's old city.

 Prior to partition there was a sizable Sikh and Hindu community living in Rawalpindi.
 Today, the city is still home to a few hundred Hindu families.
 Despite the fact that the vast majority of the city's Hindus fled en masse to India after Partition, most Hindu temples in the old city remain standing, although in disrepair and often abandoned.
 Many of the old city's neighbourhoods continue to bear Hindu and Sikh names, such as Krishanpura, Aria Mohallah, Akaal Garh, Mohanpura, Amarpura, Kartarpura, Bagh Sardaraan, Angatpura.

 Rawalpindi was a majority Hindu and Sikh city prior to the Partition of India in 1947, combined composing 51.05 percent of the total population according to the 1941 census.
-The same census detailed Muslims made up 43.79 percent of the total population.
+The same census detailed Muslims as the largest single group who made up 43.79 percent of the total population.
 The Baba Dyal Singh Gurdwara in Rawalpindi was where the reformist Nirankari movement of Sikhism originated.
 The city still has a small Sikh population, but has been bolstered by the arrival of Sikhs fleeing political instability in Khyber Pakhtunkhwa.

 There are 3 main active Hindu temples in the city- Shri Krishna Mandir in Saddar Cantonment, Lal Kurti Temple in Lal Kurti area, and the Valmiki Swamiji Mandir in Gracy lines.The Shri Krishna Mandir is the only major functional Hindu temple in Rawalpindi.
 It was built in the Kabarri Bazaar in 1897.
 Other temples are abandoned or were repurposed.
 Rawalpindi's large Kalyan Das Temple from 1880 has been used as the "Gov't.
 Qandeel Secondary School for the Blind" since 1973.
 The Ram Leela Temple in Kanak Mandi, and the Kaanji Mal Ujagar Mal Ram Richpal Temple in the Kabarri Bazaar, are both currently used to house Kashmiri refugees.
 Mohan Temple in the Lunda Bazaar remains standing, but is abandoned and the building no longer used for any purpose.
 The city's "Shamshan Ghat" serves as the city's cremation grounds, and was partly renovated in 2012.

 The city's Babu Mohallah neighbourhood was once home to a community of Jewish traders who had fled Mashhad, Persia in the 1830s.